Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the professional conduct expected of solicitors during court proceedings, which includes correct modes of address and adherence to courtroom etiquette.
 This knowledge is important for effective advocacy and demonstrating the professional standards required of a solicitor.
-Your understanding will be tested through questions requiring you to apply these principles in practical scenarios.
+Your understanding will be tested through questions requiring you to apply these principles in practical scenarios, with a focus on the following syllabus points:

 - The correct modes of address for judges in the Magistrates' Court, County Court, High Court, Court of Appeal, and Supreme Court.